Compare & Save on Conveyancing Solicitors

 When Do Sellers Need to Respond to an Offer?

-Sellers can accept the offer, reject the offer, or provide a counteroffer.
+Sellers can choose to accept the offer, reject the offer, or provide a counteroffer.

 Read more about How to Negotiate a House Price as a Seller